mohan8git/python_tutorial/README.md

 For more people we will also right in english.

 Please stay tuned for the latest videos it not only contain the other videos related to the alogrithm and Data Structures.

+Will share the link for the code forces question and answers.